These days, we’ve seen a rise in people working from home or on the move—and why not?

 5. Make use of your conference tools, including the mute button

-You should make full use of the tools at your disposal.
-After all, they're there to help you have a great meeting!
+You should make full use of the conference tools at your disposal.
+After all, they're there to help you!
 Just don’t be afraid of using those last three—it’s not out of line to preserve the call for others if someone is being disruptive.

 In general, it’s good practice to mute yourself and others when they aren’t speaking.
-This keeps the call quiet and stops that loud dog from barking in the background, which can be distracting or even overstimulating for some participants.
+This keeps the call quiet and stops that loud dog from barking in the background.
+Background noise can be distracting or even overstimulating for some participants, so be considerate of their experience.
 Make sure you provide a call environment that is welcome and beneficial for everyone.

 6. Keep comments concise